 St Margaret’s is a living faith community, welcoming many groups from within and beyond the school.
 We endeavour to share God's love through example, compassion, hope and charity.
 We demonstrate our faith through service to the wider community and those who need assistance.
-The school chapel stands as a constant reminder of the Christian faith which is at the core of St Margaret’s.
+The school chapel stands as a constant reminder of the Christian faith which is at the core of St Margaret’s philosophy.

 Our chaplain is responsible for worship, which is set within the Anglican tradition and in conjunction with the history and the presence of the Sisters of the Society of the Sacred Advent.

 Within the school day, there are regular year level and House services in the secondary school.
 Primary girls (Prep to Year 6) fill the chapel with much life and light each week.
 An invitation is extended for all, both in the primary and secondary schools, to attend family year level services of Holy Communion, currently held in Semester 1.
 Students play a very active role in all school liturgies, some filling the roles of sacristans (Year 12) and chapel assistants (Year 6).

-Religious and values education lessons are an integral part of the curriculum throughout the school.
+Religious and Values Education lessons are an integral part of the curriculum throughout the school.
 Students are encouraged to contribute to informal discussion, question and answer sessions and debates on moral issues.
-Girls in Years 3 to 6 form a Eucharistic community in the primary school, whilst secondary girls have the opportunity to worship through year level Eucharists, where the theme of the liturgy itself is generated to reflect the learning in religious and values education lessons and the Pastoral Care Program.
+Girls in Years 4 to 6 form a Eucharistic community in the primary school, whilst secondary girls have the opportunity to worship through year level Eucharists, where the theme of the liturgy itself is generated to reflect the learning in Religious and Values Education lessons and the Pastoral Care Program.